Silica nanoparticles

 - its safety is questionable.

-- moisture absorber in many products (including baby diapers and sanitary napkins)1Two reports from the Anses attest to this (without specifying the potential associated risks):
+- as a moisture absorber in many products (including baby diapers and sanitary pads)1Two reports from Anses show this (without specifying the potential associated risks):

-– Safety of baby diapers – Revised opinion of the Anses, Collective expertise report, Anses, January 2019
+– Safety of baby diapers – Revised opinion of Anses, Collective expertise report, Anses, January 2019

 –Safety of intimate protection products, Anses, December 2019: the study of the national registry of substances in the nanoparticulate state (r-nano) confirmed that “Silica in the nanoparticulate state is used for its “superabsorbent” properties.
-It is notably sold to actors involved in the manufacture of diapers and intimate protection.”) - reinforcing or thickening agents in various systems (elastomers, resins, paints, inks)
+It is notably sold to actors involved in the manufacture of diapers and sanitary pads.”) - as reinforcing or thickening agents in various systems (elastomers, resins, paints, inks)

-- texturizing / fluidizing agents for cosmetic (lipsticks, shampoos, creams), pharmaceutical or toothpaste products
+- as texturizing / fluidizing agents for cosmetic (lipsticks, shampoos, creams), pharmaceutical or toothpaste products

-According to the Ministry of Ecological Transition and SolidarityCf.3bilan R-nano 2019, Ministry of Ecological Transition and Solidarity, June 2020, between 10,000 and 100,000 tons of silicon dioxide (SiO2) nano were officially imported or manufactured in France in 2018.
-This range is not very precise and should be considered as an indication only because the quantities registered in the French R-nano register are below the quantities actually present on the French market, as many nanomaterials escape declaration.
+According to the Ministry of Ecological Transition and Solidarity3Cf. bilan R-nano 2019, Ministry of Ecological Transition and Solidarity, June 2020, between 10,000 and 100,000 tons of silicon dioxide (SiO2) nanos were officially imported or manufactured in France in 2018.
+This range is not very precise and should be considered as an indication.
+Indeed, the quantities registered in the French R-nano register are below the quantities actually present on the French market, as many nanomaterials escape declaration.

-Since the implementation of the declaration of “substances in nanoparticulate form” in 2013, it has been confirmed that different nanoforms of silica are imported or produced in France Several forms of substances in the nanoparticulate state have been declared, under different names: “silica gel”, “silicon dioxide”, “synthetic amorphous silica”, “salicylic acid – magnesium salt”, “silane”, “silicon dioxide”, “silicate”, “silane”, “dichlorodimethyl-“, “products of reaction with silica”)
+Since the implementation of the declaration of “substances in nanoparticulate form” in 2013, it has been confirmed that different nanoforms of silica are imported or produced in France.
+Several forms of substances in the nanoparticulate state have been declared, under different names: “silica gel”, “silicon dioxide”, “synthetic amorphous silica”, “salicylic acid – magnesium salt”, “silane”, “silicon dioxide”, “silicate”, “silane”, “dichlorodimethyl-“, “products of silica reaction”).

 Almost all (if not all) of the primary silica particles used are nanomaterials:

-- both SAS used in the food industry (E551), according to the sectoral regulations (Inco and Novel food) and the definition recommendation of the European Commission)4Cf:
+- SAS used in the food industry (E551), according to the sectoral regulations (Inco and Novel food and the definition recommendation of the European Commission)4Cf:

 – Tests conducted by Agir pour l’Environnement and published in June 2016 found 100% nanoparticle-sized silica in a Carrefour guacamole spice mix